 Cambodian national attorney Sam Sokong and the Center for Justice and Accountability represent 45 Civil Parties in proceedings before the Extraordinary Chambers in the Courts of Cambodia against two senior officials of the Khmer Rouge: Nuon Chea and Khieu Samphan.
-The officials are accused of crimes against humanity, war crimes, genocide, and crimes under Cambodian law.
+The officials were charged with crimes against humanity, war crimes, genocide, and crimes under Cambodian law, and in August 2014 they were sentenced to life imprisonment.
 The civil parties include Cambodian diaspora members living in the United States.
+565

-Chum Mey, a survivor of the Khmer Rouge's S-21 secret prison, testifies at the FCCC
+Chum Mey, a survivor of the Khmer Rouge's S-21 secret prison, testifies at the ECCC